What do we know about what works?

 Many problems seem to be best solved with a team.

 To summarize.
 Innovation happens when people apply knowledge to problems.
 There are lots of points where we can nudge that process along faster.
-More people.
+More people (or more robots to take on some of their tasks).
 More people considering innovation.
 More knowledge.
+Better organization of science.
 More communication of knowledge.
 More resources to innovation.
 More benefits from innovating.
 Better management of innovators.
 Each of those might only have a small impact individually; but they stack up.
 Moreover, they compound, year on year.

 There is so much more to say about all this; the academic literature is vast.
 So this essay will grow, bit by bit, as New Things Under the Sun gets more and more new articles added.
 But hopefully this has given us some places to start.